Chesapeake Bay Maryland, USA Travel Guide

 Approximately 1.5-2 a drive of hours from Baltimore.
 Site of the pivotal Civil War battle in July 1863.
 Battlefield tours, a national military park, and a visitor center with a museum await.
 A full day (8-10 hours) provides a comprehensive battlefield tour (self-guided audio tour, bus tour, or licensed guide) and a visit to the visitor center museum.

 Approximately 2.5-3 hours drive from Annapolis (across the Bay Bridge, via US-50).
-Popular Atlantic Ocean beach resort city with a long boardwalk, amusement parks, and varied nightlife.
+Popular Atlantic Ocean beach resort an urban area with a long boardwalk, amusement parks, plus different nightlife.
 It features a different coastal experience in comparison with the Bay.
-A full day (8-12 hours) allows for beach time, boardwalk exploration, and amusements.
+A full day (8-12 hours) allows for relaxing on the beach, boardwalk exploration, and amusements.
 Factor in significant travel time, especially for Bay Bridge traffic on summer weekends.

 Beyond the immediate Bay, the region has opportunities for natural excursions, highlighting diverse ecosystems and landscapes.

 Wild horses and unspoiled natural beaches.
 Excellent for wildlife viewing, beachcombing, and camping.
-Located on the Atlantic side of Maryland, approximately 2.5-3 hours drive from Annapolis/Baltimore.
+Located on the Atlantic side of Maryland, approximately 2.5-A three-hour drive from Annapolis/Baltimore.

 Offers diverse habitats, walking trails, and canoe/kayak rentals on the Patuxent River.
-Close TO 45 minutes to 1 hour drive from Annapolis.
+Close TO 45 minutes to A drive of one hour from Annapolis.

 A research and education center with trails and boardstrolls through tidal freshwater wetlands, for birdwatching and environmental education.
 Approximately 45 minutes drive from Annapolis.